Stop Arm Camera 2: Overview

 The Stop Arm Camera 2 has two (2) connections: a red trigger wire and an Ethernet cable.

-• The Ethernet wire connects to a 15 ft Ethernet extension, which then connects to a Passive PoE Cable Assembly, which splits into Ethernet and a four (4) pin connector.
+• The Ethernet extension then connects to a Passive PoE Cable Assembly, which splits into Ethernet and a four (4) pin connector to connect to the Ranger DVR.

 • This connection provides the camera with passive power (12 Vdc PoE) from the DVR and allows the transfer of event file folders.